 Mayonnaise is an emulsion of oil, egg yolk, and vinegar.
 Oil and water in the yolk are a mixture of two liquids that normally can’t be combined.

-Emulsifying is done by slowly adding one ingredient to another while simultaneously mixing rapidly.
+Emulsifying is done by slowly adding one ingredient to another while mixing rapidly.
 This disperses and suspends tiny droplets of one liquid through another.
 Proteins and lecithin in the egg yolk serve as emulsifiers.

 3. Use mustard

 Not sure about adding mustard?
-It’s not included just for the taste, but also to further stabilize the emulsion as it contains small amounts of lecithin.
+It’s not included just for the taste but also to further stabilize the emulsion as it contains small amounts of lecithin.

-5. Remember to pour a thin, steady stream of oil
+5. Gently pour in the oil in a thin, steady stream

 6. Use a blender, mixer, or food processor